dlccyes/CollegeNotes/NTUNotes/Junior/Industrial Organization HW.md

 the change of price of a car obviously affects the quantity of the car itself the most

 #### (2)
-sells of Taurus increases as price of Accord increases, so they're substitutes
+sales of Taurus increases as price of Accord increases, so they're substitutes

 #### (3)
 Accord